fanoframework/fanoframework.github.io/tutorials/hello-world-application/index.md

 - `public` directory is our application document root which will contains any public assets accessible from client such CSS and JavaScript files.
 - `vendor/fano` directory will contains Fano Framework source code.

-## Creating git repository and add Fano Framework respository
+## Creating git repository and add Fano Framework repository

 After project directory structures setup, from shell terminal, change directory to `hello-world` directory and run